-As we all know after Upgrade your Windows 10 PC to the latest Windows 10 version 1809, There is a timeframe of 10days to uninstall current Windows 10 and go back to the previous version.
+As we all know after Upgrade your Windows 10 PC to the latest Windows 10 version 20H2, There is a timeframe of 10 days to uninstall current Windows 10 and go back to the previous version.
 That means with this 10 days grace period lets you decide the current version working as expected, And compatible with all your installed applications.
 Or in case you find installing the new windows version causing the issue you have a chance of rolling back.

 That means after 10 days there is no option to Rollback as the system automatically deletes the previous version files automatically (or unless you delete the windows.old ) which causes the option in recovery is gone.
 Here this post we came through a tweak to extend the 10days limit to go back to your previous version of Windows.

 Change number of days to uninstall Windows 10 upgrade

-Starting with the Windows 10 version 1803 (April 2018 Update), Microsoft is adding new commands options to its Deployment Image Servicing and Management (DISM) tool to extend the time which allows you to uninstall an upgrade after it’s installed.
+Starting with Windows 10 version 20H2 (October 2020 Update), Microsoft is adding new commands options to its Deployment Image Servicing and Management (DISM) tool to extend the time which allows you to uninstall an upgrade after it’s installed.
 Here perform steps below to change the number of days to uninstall Windows 10 upgrade.

-Note: you must perform steps below ( to extend the 10day limit to go back to your previous version of Windows ) within 10 days after upgrade to windows 10 October 2018 update.
+Note: you must perform steps below ( to extend the 10day limit to go back to your previous version of Windows ) within 10 days after upgrade to the windows 10 October 2020 update.

 First of all open the command prompt as administrator then perform the command :

 DISM /Online /Get-OSUninstallWindow